Guillermo del Toro's unrealized projects: Domu: A Child's Dream

-In the late 1990s, del Toro expressed interest in directing a live-action film adaptation of Katsuhiro Otomo's Domu: A Child's Dream.
+In 1999, del Toro was attached to write and direct an adaptation of Katsuhiro Otomo's Domu: A Child's Dream for Touchstone Pictures, with Don Murphy's Angry Films producing.
 In 2002, after the success of Blade II, del Toro said that he tried to make the film in the following years, but his efforts were hamstrung by international legalities.
 "Goddamn it, we haven't even got the rights.
 We've been negotiating the rights for four years, which goes to prove Japanese lawyers are even more complex than American lawyers.
 The moment we have the rights I would go ahead and write it."